lucasteles/Backdash/docfx/docs/troubleshooting.md

 ### Beware of External Time Sources (aka.
 Wall clock time)

 Be careful if you use the current time of day in your game state calculation.
-This may be used for an effect on the game or to derive other game state (e.g. using the timer as a seed to the random number generator).
+This may be used for an effect on the game or to derive another game state (e.g. using the timer as a seed to the random number generator).
 The time on two computers or game consoles is almost never in sync and using time in your game state calculations can lead to synchronization issues.
 You should either eliminate the use of time in your game state or include the current time for one of the players as part of the input to a frame and always use that time in your calculations.